What is the Global Food Security Index? What is the significance of the report? How has India fared in the index? Read to know more.

 Ireland, Austria, the UK, Finland, Switzerland, the Netherlands, Canada, Japan, France, and the US shared the top 10 ranks with the overall GFS score in the range of 77.8 and 80 points on the index.

 Burundi, Yemen, Mozambique, Sudan, Malawi, Ethiopia, and Syria are among the worst performers according to the index.
 Data from several other countries were unavailable for comparison.

 However, the findings of the GFS Index 2021 also showed that global food security has decreased for the second year in a row after seven years of progress towards the Sustainable Development Goal of achieving zero hunger by 2030.

 It shows that the countries did make significant improvements in addressing food insecurity in the past 10 years, yet the food systems remain vulnerable to economic, climatic, and geopolitical shocks.

-The Index goes on to show that to meet these emerging and future challenges, the investments in food security need to be sustained – from innovation in climate-resilient crop yields to investing in programs to assisting the most vulnerable.
+The Index goes on to show that to meet these emerging and future challenges, investments in food security need to be sustained – from innovation in climate-resilient crop yields to investing in programs to assist the most vulnerable.